 The practical takeaway

-Tier savings are real and they compound, but they follow a clear shape: modest under 50K/month (~$150/month at the Growth line), and worth a direct conversation at 500K+ where Enterprise opens the $0.0028 floor (~$4,850/month and up).
+Tier savings are real and they compound, but they follow a clear shape: modest under 50K/month (~$200/month at the Growth line), and worth a direct Enterprise conversation once your volume is well past it — that rate is negotiated against your real traffic, not read off a table.
 The carrier pass-through is the floor under all of it — no tier escapes it, and any quote that pretends to should make you suspicious.

 If you're north of 50K segments a month, the fastest honest answer is to run your real volume through the calculator, then check your average segment count per message.
-If you're approaching 500K and want the Enterprise rate quoted against your actual traffic, that's a conversation we're happy to have — but only after you've squeezed the segment math, because that's usually where the larger number was hiding the whole time.
+If you're well past that and want Enterprise pricing quoted against your actual traffic, that's a conversation we're happy to have — but only after you've squeezed the segment math, because that's usually where the larger number was hiding the whole time.